paul-hammant/tbd/content/game-changers/index.md

 These are clearly practices to support teams working in a trunk model.

+Notes:

+1. Steve McConnell's Rapid Development (1996) also reinforces #11 - make a daily build.

-Note: In 2000, ex Microsoftee and early blogger Joel Spolsky would extol the virtues of #11 in his now famous "The Joel Test"{{< ext url="https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code" >}}.
+2. In 2000, ex Microsoftee and early blogger Joel Spolsky would extol the virtues of #11 in his now famous "The Joel Test"{{< ext url="https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code" >}}.

 ## Perforce's High-Level SCM Best Practices white paper (1998)